Eiat5522/D-Eiat_Folder-MyProjects-MyOtherProjects-kharom-ai-powered-dating-buddy-mvp/cline_docs/techStack.md

 -   **`api-server` (Next.js):**
     -   **ESLint:** Default Next.js setup (using flat config `eslint.config.mjs`), extended with `plugin:prettier/recommended`.
     -   **Prettier:** Standard configuration, includes `prettier-plugin-tailwindcss`.
     -   **Files:** `eslint.config.mjs`, `.prettierrc.js`.
+(Next.js handles ignores well by default, specific ignore files can be added if needed).

 ## Key Architectural Decisions
 -   **Decoupled Frontend and Backend:** The React Native app and Next.js API are separate entities, communicating via HTTP requests.
+This promotes separation of concerns.
 -   **Secure API Proxy:** The Next.js backend acts as a crucial security layer, protecting the Google Gemini API key.
+The client application will never directly access or store this key.
--   **Stateless API:** The Next.js API proxy is designed to be stateless for the MVP.
+-   **Stateless API:** The Next.js API proxy will be designed to be stateless for the MVP, simplifying scalability and deployment.
--   **Expo Go First:** Development and testing prioritize full functionality within the Expo Go iOS environment with SDK 53.
+-   **Expo Go First:** Development and testing will prioritize full functionality within the Expo Go iOS environment.
+Any library or feature considered must be vetted for Expo Go compatibility.
--   **Progressive Complexity for State Management (Frontend):** Start with React's built-in state management.
+-   **Progressive Complexity for State Management (Frontend):** Start with React's built-in state management (`useState`, `useReducer`, Context API).
+More complex solutions (Zustand, Redux Toolkit) will only be considered if application complexity demonstrably requires them post-MVP.

 This document will be updated if significant technology decisions change.